The Alzheimer’s Association claims that more than 400,000 Texans have Alzheimer’s. About 1.1 million family members try to care for them.

 2. Social Activities for Seniors Living with Dementia

-Activities for people with Alzheimer’s and dementia should aim to be failure-free.
-Find things to do that help your loved one live in the moment and spark joy.
-At The Ridglea, we do these activities in small groups, but they can be done with family and friends at home.
+Activities to do with memory care residents should aim to be failure-free; find things that help your loved one trigger memories, live in the moment and spark joy.
+At The Ridglea, we hold memory care activities in small groups, but they can be done with family and friends at home.

 - Storytelling and recording interviews